GrayHatter/gr.ht/content/posts/consent-is-required.md

     because I disagree with a number of it's conclusions and assertions.
 I still applaud the attempt.

-In something that I'm sure isn't a shock to those I expect to read this.
-I'm gonna use an example from healthcare again.
+In something that I'm sure isn't a shock to those I expect to read this, I'm gonna use an example from healthcare[^again].
 For any significant procedure, there's someone who's been assigned to collect a signature on the paper that will make the hospital's lawyers happy.
 But the patient signing their agreement on the "terms of service" for the treatment, isn't where consent ends.
 Consent